rhyslwells/Data-Archive/content/standardised/Choosing a Threshold.md

-Choosing the Threshold

-The optimal threshold depends on the specific problem and the desired trade-off between different types of errors.
-Here are some common approaches:
+The optimal threshold depends on the specific problem and the desired trade-off between different types of errors:

 1. Manual Selection: Based on domain expertise or prior knowledge, choose a threshold that seems reasonable.
 2. Receiver Operating Characteristic ([[ROC (Receiver Operating Characteristic)]]) Curve Analysis: Plot the true positive rate (TPR) against the false positive rate (FPR) for different threshold values.
 The optimal threshold often lies near the "elbow" of the ROC curve, where a small increase in FPR results in a significant increase in TPR.